-“A lot of people like to shop online, including at overseas-based retailers,” Mr Featherston says.
+“A lot of people like to shop online, including at overseas-based retailers,” says the ACCC.
 “Another common complaint we receive is that a business won’t help a consumer with a faulty item as it is based overseas and isn’t subject to the Australian Consumer Law.

 “This also isn’t true.
 Any overseas business that sells products to people in Australia is bound by our consumer law and must help you.”

-Mr Featherston says that consumer guarantees did not apply if you had merely changed your mind.
+The ACCC says that consumer guarantees do not apply if you had merely changed your mind.

-“If you received a gift that you don’t like, or changed your mind about something you bought at the Boxing Day sales, consumer guarantee rights don’t apply, but some retailers may let you exchange gifts for another item,” he says.
+“If you received a gift that you don’t like, or changed your mind about something you bought at the Boxing Day sales, consumer guarantee rights don’t apply, but some retailers may let you exchange gifts for another item”.

 People having difficulties obtaining a remedy for a faulty product can use the ACCC’s complaint letter tool to try to resolve the issue with the trader.
 If this is unsuccessful, they can contact their local consumer protection agency or report the issue to the ACCC.